-

 Rosa Parks Arrest

-Rosa Parks was arrested in Montgomery, Alabama for disorderly conduct as she refused to give up her bus seat to a white man. -
+Rosa Parks was arrested in Montgomery, Alabama for disorderly conduct as she refused to give up her bus seat to a white man.
+She also lost her job due to her participating in the boycott. -

 The Birmingham Children’s March